iVantage-NDSS23/iVantage/readme.md

 You can implement a stateless scanner like many well-known tools (e.g., [ZMap](https://github.com/zmap/zmap)) to discover RVPs.

-`targetgen.c` may be a reference for you to generate your scanning targets to discover RVPs.
+`targetgen` may be a reference for you to generate your scanning targets to discover RVPs.
 You can read our paper for more details.

 Organize your scanning result in the following format (`data/RVPs.txt` for reference):